A small town surrounded on three sides by the Vaaldam. GPS coordinates: 26.9943°S, 28.21°E, elevation: 1500m

 The story is not very clear on how long he stayed in the Kalahari and how he managed to support his family from there.
 Eventually he did return and became a well known figure in the district, wandering the district with his cart and horse, gun and revolver always within reach.
 He was not going to be taken alive.
 As far as is known there never was an attempt to get him to appear in a court.

 There is some uncertainty about where this Lies Drift actually was.
-The 1879 Jeppe map (see above), shows the farm Knoppiesfontein and the name Lombard at where the Vaal Marina is now.
-The drift there is marked as Luuis Drift, on an other map also from those days its Luces drift.
+The 1879 Jeppe map (see above), shows the name Lombaard at where the Vaal Marina is now.
+The drift there is marked as Luuis Drift, on an other map also from those days (1881) it's Luces drift.
 In my opinion this is the drift.
 The Star (Ref 2) shows the drift further along the river, past the confluence with the Wilge river, approximately where the island is.

 Ref 1: no specific reference, just a collection of papers made available by the library in Oranjeville